Personal wellbeing estimates by London borough (2021/22)

-The levels of anxiety shot up between 2018/19 and 2020/21.
-The average anxiety score increased from 3.1 to 3.38 in London and from 2.87 to 3.31 in England.
+The levels of anxiety are higher in 2021/22 than 2018/19 - continuing the trend seen in 2020/21.
+The average anxiety score increased from 3.10 to 3.28 in London and from 2.87 to 3.13 in England in 2021/22.
 While the levels of anxiety in London are still higher than the English average, the difference became smaller following the outbreak of the COVID-19 pandemic.

-The London boroughs with the highest anxiety score in 2020/21 were Hackney and Tower Hamlets (3.83 and 3.82, respectively), while Bromley and Croydon boasted the lowest anxiety scores (2.95 and 2.98).
-The majority of the boroughs experienced an increase in average anxiety between 2018/19 and 2020/21.
+The London boroughs with the highest anxiety score in 2021/22 were Lambeth and Kingston upon Thames (3.92 and 3.87, respectively), while Tower Hamlets and Newham boasted the lowest anxiety scores (2.62 and 2.64).
+The majority of the boroughs experienced an increase in average anxiety between 2018/19 and 2021/22.